Male (film): Cast

+Production

+Most of the filming took place at Bangalore and Sakleshpur localities.

 Soundtrack

 The music for the film and soundtracks were composed by Jassie Gift.
 The soundtrack album consists of 6 tracks and was leaked on the internet prior to the release.

-The song Life is Awesome was reused in the Odia movie Jaga Hatare Pagha.
+The song "Life is Awesome" was reused in the Odia movie Jaga Hatare Pagha.

 Release

-After several times of postponement, the film was reported to be finally releasing on 7 August 2015.
-The film's producer and distributor, RS Productions' Srinivas announced the film would release on the first week of August.
+After several postponement, the film was reported to be finally releasing on 7 August 2015.
+The film's producer and distributor, RS Productions' Srinivas announced the film would release in the first week of August.

+Critical reception

+A critic from Bangalore Mirror wrote that "Male is an entertaining watch.
+But one that persuades you to watch with a partner".